-When you listen to a sermon or read the Bible during devotional time, how many of the important things that God is saying to you do you actually remember?
+When you listen to a sermon or read the Bible, how many of the important things that God is saying to you do you actually remember?

 Even though the term is relatively new, the concept of Bible journaling is not.
 In fact, we can find the directive for recording God’s words in Scripture itself.

 • In Jeremiah 30:3, the Lord instructs the prophet to “Write in a book all the words I have spoken to you.”

 • In Habakkuk 2:2, the Lord commands Habakkuk to “Write the vision and make it plain on tablets, that he may run who reads it.”

 Listening to what God says to us, observing how He is interacting with us on a daily basis, and recording those things are at the heart of all Bible journaling.

 While most people begin journaling in their regular Bibles by highlighting key words and passages, a growing number of Christ-followers are discovering the joy of worshiping God on the pages of special, wide-margin Bibles (Journaling Bibles) that allow them to more easily record their thoughts and add artistic elements as well!

 Are you interested in Bible journaling but aren’t sure where to begin?
 Here are some tips to help you get started!

 Bible Journaling Tip #1: Start with a wide-margin Bible

 in a trustworthy translation that provides ample room for you to write in, draw in, and decorate as you please!
 If you are journaling with your daughters or young women, The NIV Holy Bible for Girls, Journal Edition is a great choice to consider.